 The study of VCE Texts and Traditions considers the place and meaning of sacred texts within their religious traditions.
-In an attempt to understand the intended meaning of the texts the study focuses on the original contexts of sacred texts and examines their literary characteristics.
-The study encompasses texts from the Christian, Islamic and Jewish traditions.
-A range of methods exists for interpreting sacred texts and exploring their intended meaning.
-VCE Texts and Traditions focuses on sociocultural, historical and literary methods of criticism.
-The process of searching for, and giving expression to, the meaning of sacred text is called exegesis.
+In an attempt to understand the intended meaning of the texts, the study focuses on the original contexts of sacred texts and examines their literary characteristics.
+The study currently encompasses texts from the Christian, Islamic and Jewish traditions.
+The main focus of the study is the texts that are seen to be foundational to the traditions being studied.
+These may be supplemented by texts from other traditions, commentaries, and later texts from the traditions beings studied.